ourresearch/openalex-help/events/user-meeting.md

 * _Linking policy documents to academic research_ by Euan Adie, Overton
 * _Creating citation networks with OpenAlex's big data and cloud computing_ by Daniel Sunfeld, Universidade de Brasília
-* _Matching Latin American Scholarly databases to OpenAlex_ by Alysson Fernandes Mazoni, University of Campinas
 * _The increasing fragmentation of global science limits the diffusion of ideas_ by Alexander Gates, University of Virginia

 #### 14:20-14:30 – break